 Daniel Phillips.
 This man cannot presently be identified.

 Isaac John Rhead, Private, 14055, Welsh Regiment.
 Isaac was the son of Isaac James and Margaret Ann Rhead (nee Llewellyn), of Bushford, Little Haven, Haverfordwest.
 He enlisted at Haverfordwest at the outbreak of war, into the 9th Battalion, Welsh Regiment.
 The battalion landed in France during July 1915 attached to 58 Brigade, 19th (Western) Division, and took up positions in the Nursery Sector near Festubert.
 After taking heavy casualties during a diversionary attack during the Battle of Loos on 25 September 1915, the Division was moved to the Somme the following year, where it took part in the opening assault on La Boiselle on 1 July 1916.
-The Division saw heavy fighting on the Somme, and it was here, on 30 July 1916, that Isaac was killed.
-He was 19 years old, and is commemorated on the Thiepval Memorial, France.
+The Division saw heavy fighting on the Somme during the first weeks of the offensive before moving to positions near Bazentin-le-Petit towards the end of the month.
+Isaac was killed when the 9th Welsh came under artillery fire which had been opened up by the Germans in retaliation for a British barrage on 30 July 1916.
+He was 19 years old and was originally buried at the edge of nearby Mametz Wood, but his grave was later lost and he is now commemorated on the Thiepval Memorial, France.

 William Alban Rogers, Rifleman, 653437, London Regiment.
 William was the son of Richard and Mary Anne Rogers, of Broad Haven.
 He had married prior to the outbreak of war, and lived with his wife, Nellie Rogers, at 9, Cintra Park, Upper Norwood, London.
 William enlisted there into the Army, and joined the 21st Battalion (1st Surrey Rifles), London Regiment, which was attached to 142 Brigade, 47th (2nd London) Division.
 The Division moved to France from 9 March 1915, and saw its first major actions at the Battle of Aubers, and the Battle of Festubert during May 1915.
 In September the division fought at the Battle of Loos, and subsequent Action of Hohenzollern Redoubt.
 They were north of Arras when the Germans attacked Vimy Ridge, and then moved south to the Somme, where they fought at the Battle of Flers-Courcelette, and then at the Battle of Le Transloy, where the Division captured Eaucourt l'Abbe, and took part in Attacks on the Butte de Warlencourt.
 Early in 1917 the Division moved north to Belgium, and took part in the Battle of Messines, which is where William was killed in action on 7 June 1917, aged 35.
 William has no known grave, and so is remembered on the Menin Gate Memorial, Ypres.